An alternative approach to train neural networks using monotone variational inequality: Experiments

-\textit{5.4.2 Multi-class traffic flow anomaly detection.} The raw bi-hourly traffic flow data are from the California Department of Transportation, where we collected data from 20 non-uniformly spaced traffic sensors in 2020.
-Data are available hourly, with $Y_{t,i}=1$ (resp.
+The raw bi-hourly traffic flow data are from the California Department of Transportation, where we collected data from 20 non-uniformly spaced traffic sensors in 2020.
+This experiment aims to identify multi-class bi-hourly anomalous traffic flow observations in a sensor network.
+Thus, we let $Y^{(i)}=1$ (resp.
 2) if the current traffic flow lies outside the upper (resp. lower) 90\% quantile over the past four days of traffic flow of its nearest four neighbors based on sensor proximity.
-As before, we define feature $X_t$ as the collection of past $d$ days of observation and set $d=4$, where the edges include the nearest five neighbors based on location.
+As before, we define feature $X^{(i)}$ as the collection of past $d$ days of observation and set $d=4$, where the edges include the nearest five neighbors based on location.
 Data in the first nine months are training data (e.g., $N=6138$) and the rest for testing ($N_1=2617$).
-We let $B=600$ and $E=100$ and use the cross-entropy loss to test the performance of \SVI \ under alternative loss functions.
+We let $B=600$, $E=100$, and ${\textsf{lr}}=0.001$.

-Table \ref{tab:traffic_tab} shows that \SVI \ reaches smaller training and test classification error for large hidden neurons and remains competitive when fewer neurons are used.
-In terms of weighted $F_1$ scores, \SVI \ also reaches higher training and test scores in all except one choice of hidden neurons.
-Lastly, we note that \SVI \ results in much larger cross-entropy losses, which might happen if the predicted posterior probabilities by \SVI \ are more uniform than SGD.
-In this case, such behavior is benign due to smaller test errors of \SVI, which likely happen because there is potential ambiguity in the test data: the true posterior probabilities in certain portions do not concentrate on a specific class.
-As a result, more uniform posterior probability predictions by \SVI \ better estimate the true probabilities, leading to smaller test errors and higher weighted $F_1$ scores.
-See Appendix \ref{sec:real_multi_layer_append}, Figure \ref{fig:append_traffic} for intermediate convergence results.
+Table \ref{tab:traffic_tab} shows that \SVI{} consistently reaches lower test classification error and higher test weighted $F_1$ scores.
+This is consistent with the previous observations and holds with varying sizes of the GNN.
+Figure \ref{fig:append_traffic} shows faster intermediate convergence results by \SVI{} in terms of both metrics.